polterguy/polterguy.github.io/tutorials/auth/index.md

 counterintuitively much simpler to guess than simple phrases and sentences such as Magic allows you to use.
 Simply since allowing a user to use a simple sentence, increases password length easily by one order of magnitude, making the brute force approach require trillions of times the number of iterations to guess your users' passwords using a brute force approach.

-Combining this with the fact of that users have different mother tongues, might be using slang language, etc - Results in that the entropy becomes the same, only exponentially growing for each additional character the user adds to his password.
+Combining this with the fact of that users have different native languages, might be using slang etc - Results in that the entropy becomes the same, only exponentially growing for each additional character the user adds to his password.
 The point of course being that for me as a Norwegian, the following password is ridiculously simple to remember, since it's a Norwegian sentence, that makes perfectly sense for me, which I could easily memorize.